-- Lethbridge 420 34th Street S - Regina 135 Albert St. N
+- Lethbridge 420 34th Street S

+- Regina 135 Albert St. N

+- North Battleford 1601 100 S

+- Kelowna 150, 220 Beaver Lake Crt

+- Okotoks 12 Southridge Dr

-GlassMasters has four warehouse locations, all are leased from third-party companies.
+GlassMasters has five warehouse locations, all are leased from third-party companies.
 The warehouses are located as follows:

 - Calgary 6225 Centre Street SW

-- Edmonton 9815 63rd Avenue
+- Edmonton 14341, 123 Avenue NW

 - Saskatoon 712 Circle Drive East

 - Regina 135 Albert St. N

+- Kelowna 150, 220 Beaver Lake Crt

-GlassMasters leases all locations and all leases are with arm's length parties.
+GlassMasters leases all locations.
 Training is continual and part of the GlassMasters culture.
-GlassMasters offers an informal training program to teach its technicians how to properly install glass for all makes and models of vehicles.
+GlassMasters offers a formal training program to teach its technicians how to properly install glass for all makes and models of vehicles.
 GlassMasters employs full-time instructors.
-GlassMasters will occasionally send technicians to third-party body shops that specialize in certain vehicle types to learn any necessary procedural steps to increase the efficiency and safety of the glass replacement process.
-In addition, The Dow Chemical Company ("Dow Chemical") sends a representative twice per year to certify certain individuals.
-The informal training is accomplished by pairing new hires, which are called swampers (technician assistants), with the full-time trainer that is on staff.
+GlassMasters will also train technicians from third-party body shops in how to safely and efficiently complete the autoglass replacement process.
+Training is further accomplished by pairing new hires, which are called autoglass assistants, with shop foreman and other experienced autoglass installers on staff.
 GlassMasters is quickly able to determine the skill level and potential of the new hire using this method.